This is a complete guide on Noritz tankless water heater problems and error codes. Here, we are going to explore:

 1. Heater Not Turning On/Keeps Shutting Off

 You’re trying to turn on your tankless heater but the system isn’t responding.
 This is one of the listed problems with your water heater.
-In this case, a tripped circuit breaker is the main culprit behind the issue with an electric unit.
+In this case, a tripped circuit breaker is the main culprit behind the issue that prevents the heater to turn on.

 How To Fix:

-In this case, inspect the wiring line for any loose or broken connections.
+First off, inspect the wiring connection to your water heater for any loose or broken connections.
 For a loose connection, tighten it enough.
 In case of a tripped circuit breaker, simply turn it to the ON position.
+Plus make sure you’ve plugged your water heater into a well-functional power outlet.

 When there is no fault in the lines but your breaker trips, we suspect the breaker is broken or worn out.
-In this case, you’ll need to replace the circuit breakers.
+In this case, you’ll need to replace your circuit breakers.

-And, for a gas unit, ensure the gas valves are fully open to supply enough gas to the unit.
-So, back to the fuel delivery system.
+• Ensure the gas valves are fully open to supply enough gas to the unit.
+Also, make sure the gas valves are in perfect working order.

-If you identify air trapped in the gas lines, purge it out of the water heater lines.
-In the below part, we’ll instruct you on how to bleed out the air.
+• If you identify air trapped in the gas lines, purge it out of the heater lines.
+Call a professional if you find it difficult to purge the air from the gas line.

 How To Fix: